Subject Area

 A Levels

-We currently offer a diverse range of A Level subjects, designed to provide students with combined skills and knowledge that will fully prepare them for the next exciting stage of their life.
-Demonstrating outstanding results, many of our students have gone on to secure places at the country’s top universities, including the University of Cambridge, The University of Manchester, the University of Bristol and University College London.
+We offer a wide range of A Level subjects, carefully designed to equip students with the skills and knowledge needed for success.
+Many of our students have progressed to some of the UK’s most prestigious universities, including the University of Cambridge, the University of Manchester, the University of Bristol, and University College London.

-We know that studying at the College is different to school, and our fantastic teaching and support staff will help you take this next step and make the most out of your time at Cheshire College.
+At Cheshire College, we understand that studying here is a different experience from school.
+Our dedicated teaching and support staff are committed to helping you take this next step with confidence and make the most of your time with us.

 At Cheshire College, our A Level students have access to incredible opportunities offered through our Futures Programme, which includes seminars and support delivered through our partnership with the University of Oxford.